-As you may have gathered from my About page, I’m a travel writer, e-mail campaign copywriter and story consultant.
-I’m able to do what I do because I work with other people – and if you’ve clicked through to this page, I’m guessing you’re interested in becoming one of them.
+As you may have gathered from my About page, I’m a travel writer, bumbling outdoorsman and huge fan of independent, curiosity-driven travel adventures.
+I’m also able to do some of these things because I work with other people – and if you’ve clicked through to this page, I’m guessing you’re interested in becoming one of them.

 (Or, you’re nosy.
 That’s an equally valid reason to be here as well).

 If you have a query on advertising or promotion, skip to the bottom half of this page.
 Thanks!

 For any other queries, drop me an e-mail at hunter.sowden AT gmail.com – or use the contact form below:

 On Fevered Mutterings and Advertising

 I don’t run sponsored posts (aka. paid guest posts) – sorry.
 I’d love to do advertising if it’s a really good fit for my site and my audience, but only if I can personally recommend the product or service itself, which is my policy with all the affiliate links I use here.
 That’s my line, and sticking to it makes me feel ethical and respectful to anyone kind enough to read my work, so please don’t offer me something that’s an attempt to compromise these principles, or I might get cranky.
 Ta.